guynich/demultiplex_music/README.md

 100%|██████████████████████████████████████████████| 298.34999999999997/298.34999999999997 [04:13<00:00,  1.18seconds/s]
 (venv_demucs) $
 ```
-An 80MB model file was downloaded to cache in the above step.
+An 80MB model file was downloaded to the cache in the above step.

-After the run I found four WAV files in the `separated/htdemucs` sub-folder.
+After the run I found four generated WAV files in the `separated/htdemucs`
+sub-folder.
 Each file has 44.1kHz sampling rate.
 ![Separated files](./images/separated_files.png)

 I was impressed on my first listen.
 1. All tracks have the expected separation.
-There are some quiet artifacts such as modulations and bleed-through from other tracks.
-Reverberation timbre can seem modulated.
+There are some quiet artifacts such as modulation and bleed-through from other tracks.
+Reverberation timbre can sound modulated.
-2. The `vocals ` track preserves the singing style and artist identity.
+2. The `vocals ` track preserves the singing timbre and artist identity.

 ## Run2 --two-stems=vocals

 The `--two-stems=vocals` option allows separating vocals from the rest of the
 accompaniment (i.e., "karaoke" mode). vocals can be changed to any source in the
 selected model.
-This will mix the files after separating the mix fully, so this
-won't be faster or use less memory.

 Before running this I renamed the sub-folder generated in run1.
 ```sh
 cd
 source ./venv_demucs/bin/activate